French Natural Wine in Val de Loire – The Traditions of Winemaking

 Regardless of the constant care put into the vines throughout the year, it was not uncommon to discard entire plants.
 We were precisely instructed on selecting the right grapes – anything that smelled too acidic or was too brownish had to be either discarded or, if in doubt, tasted.
 It’s something that natural winemakers take into consideration from the beginning.
 If you go down this route, you can expect the same results as regular wine productions.

-This is part of the reason why natural wine still has a very high price tag, even when compared to other wine labels, such as organic or bio-dynamic.
+This is part of the reason why natural wine still has a very high price tag.
+Even when you compare it to other wine labels, such as organic or bio-dynamic.
 The very nature of the product makes it difficult to produce it on a large scale.
-It requires a lot of human work and attention in several parts of the process, making it more suitable for small enterprises.
-Adding the fact that most supermarkets see natural wine as a risk, since there’s always the chance that the natural bacteria present in the wine spoil the product, natural wine is sold in smaller retailers, causing the price to grow even higher.
+It requires a lot of human work and attention in several parts of the process.
+This makes it more suitable for small enterprises.
+Adding the fact that most supermarkets see natural wine as a risk, since there’s always the chance that the natural bacteria present in the wine spoil the product.
+Therefore, natural wine is sold at smaller retailers, causing the price to grow even higher.

 It’s a niche product for a niche public, and it seems like most producers are fine with that.
 Jean had his own sellers who bought directly from him and then resold to restaurants and wine bars in the rest of France.
 One of these was a small company that bought natural products around Europe every spring to then sail across the Mediterranean Sea all the way to Asia, selling different organic and low-impact products along the way.